 Interfaith Clergy Alliance of South County & Interfaith Community of South County (ICSC)

 Inspired by Rabbi Israel’s leadership in developing an interfaith service led by sixteen local clergy, held on Martin Luther King Day 2016, and by the subsequent formation of the “Interfaith Clergy Alliance of South County”, Congregation Emeth has taken the lead in launching the “Interfaith Community of South County” (ICSC).
 This lay interfaith group is committed to creating compassionate communities through social, service, and educational programs.
 The group is sponsoring a series of educational programs, called “Faith of Our Neighbors,” In addition, the group celebrates American holidays together; the 4th of July, Thanksgiving, Martin Luther King Day, and Memorial day.

-If you have any suggestions, would like to join the committee, or want to volunteer for any of the above programs, please contact us. firstname.lastname@example.org
+or contact Susan at firstname.lastname@example.org.
+Contact Susan as well if you have suggestions for projects, would like to join the committee, or want to volunteer for any of the above programs.